 On the weekends from 9 am -1 pm the restaurant offers light breakfast and lunch inside the restaurant.

-The Preserve Kitchen & Bar at the Travaasa is the most fine dining you’re going to get in Hana.
+The Preserve Kitchen & Bar at the Hana Hotel is the most fine dining you’re going to get in Hana.
 The beautiful open air restaurant is open seven days a week for breakfast, lunch and dinner.
 Live music is also played at various times throughout the day.
 Relax in luxury.

 If the last place you thought to find delicious Thai food would be in Hana, well then you thought wrong.
-Thai Food by Pranee ↓ is technically not a Hana Maui restaurants and more of a food truck it has plenty of seating and as much as you’re going to get in remote Hana.
+Thai Food by Pranee ↓is technically not a Hana Maui restaurant and more of a food truck it has plenty of seating and as much as you’re going to get in remote Hana.

 The food here is delicious and you can’t beat the price point.
 I eat here every time I come to Hana.
 The last time I ate here we got 5 entrees totaling $65.
 Now that’s a steal especially in Hawaii!